+Laura Mulvey 'Visual Pleasure and Narrative Cinema' 1975 Peobel

+My sensitivity to the slightest change in my environ-ment, and my craving for unusual psychological pres-sure have made me aware how little other people are aware of their surroundings, how little they know of themselves and how little they notice me.

-Libby Sellers
+Libby Sellers Women

-Women Design
+Design

-Pioneers in architecture, industrial, graphic and digital design from the twentieth century to the present day
+Pioneers in architecture, industrial, graphic and digital design from the twentieth century to the present day his tactaneet presents the overall research findings lesigners, cesign ochsultancies and in-house desig poolfic bus ness types, see the relevant facts nests.
+The UK design industry has experienced healthy growth cancsets of nd in diatal a

 UK design industry

-he UK desian industry has ex

 MAKING TRANSLATING TEXT TO DATA VISUALIZATION

 Design Council

 The Design Economy 2018: The state of design in the UK

 A 45 page document on the design economy....

 1 positivity-washed small font size paragraph on the design diversity 'challenge'